![]() |

 Life in desert of Mexico begins with beginning of rains.
 When first drops fall

-wake up after winter catalepsy.
-It should be made quickly - it is necessary
+up after winter catalepsy.
+It should be made quickly - it is necessary to accumulate

-life during the short period of rains - they will die in the beginning of a
+short period of rains - they will die in the beginning of a summer, but their

-summer, but their seeds will go through inclement hot time and for the next
+seeds will go through inclement hot time and for the next year will sprout.

-year will sprout.
-For few days bulbs and tubers waiting for this hour within
+For few days bulbs and tubers waiting for this hour within all winter literally

 In desert big herds of deermaras wander.
 It is the species, related to South-American

-possible to tell, that South-Americans “have taken a revenge” for failure in
+to tell, that South-Americans “have taken a revenge” for failure in time of

-time of “great faunae exchange” in Pliocene and Pleistocene when species of
+“great faunae exchange” in Pliocene and Pleistocene when species of North-American

-North-American origin had superseded and numerous and have put on edge of extinction
+origin had superseded and numerous and have put on edge of extinction various

-various species of southerners.
-Now the situation had changed: though Panama
+species of southerners.
+Now the situation had changed: though Panama isthmus

-isthmus appeared under water, through Antilles deermaras of South America had
+appeared under water, through Antilles deermaras of South America had settled

-settled to the north; here they were bred in great number, having evolved to
+to the north; here they were bred in great number, having evolved to new species.

-new species.
-They have achieved success in competition for existence - their
+They have achieved success in competition for existence - their herds are numerous,

 Deermaras eat plants, nervously shaking ears and timidly looking back on sides